robertseaton/robertseaton.github.com/_posts/2013-11-01-testosterone-and-mathematics.markdown

 ---
-title: "Bad at Math: Have You Tried Steroids?"
+title: "Bad at Math?
+Have You Tried Steroids?"
 layout: post
 ---